frcvlab/BBBraitenberg/README.md

 **Figure 1: Braitenros code (a) and Braitenberg diagram (b) for Vehicle 1 (Braitenberg 1986).**

 A wide range of interesting taxis and kinesis like behaviors can be built using only this framework, including target tracking, wall following, obstacle avoidance and combinations of these (a vehicle is not limited to one set of connections).
 However, without the ability to add more instructions, a user will run into limitations after a few experiments.
-For this reason, the braitenros package was extended to include some features of Behavior Based programming (Mataric 1998).
+For this reason, the braitenros package was extended to include some features of Behavior Based programming (Arkin 1998).
 The disadvantage of the extension is that it requires a greater comfort level with specifying instructions for the robot in a programming language.
 Nonetheless, the extension does not require knowledge of loops or conditionals, and function definitions and calls are stylized and minimized.

 While the extension does not require any great exposure to computer programming, it nonetheless opens the package for those who do have this background and they are free to make the behavior-based modules as complex as they wish.
 The remainder of this document is structure as follows.
 Section 2 describes how to specify a behavior and how to begin carrying out behaviors on the vehicle.
 Section 3 describes how behaviors can aggregate their output to the robot: two modes are supported – summing of effects and priority ordering of effects.
 Behaviors can access global state information and Section 4 describes this.
 All behaviors can access all sensory inputs and Section 5 presents a list of all the sensory input available to behaviors.